mohammedyusufshaikh/lib-manage-app/README.md

   and even helps to find the members who are defaulters and much more !.

   * The project is deployed on pythonanywhere cloud service http://c0mrade.pythonanywhere.com/

+  # Issue
+  * Pdf generation feature is not working in production due to insufficient access to the server since it requires additional package to be installed.

   # Requirements
   * Python 3